AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

 Note, however, that subtypes in Ada correspond to type aliases if, and only if, they don't have new constraints.
 Thus, if we add a new constraint to a subtype declaration, we don't have a type alias anymore.
-For example, the following declaration *can't* be consider a type alias of :ada:`Float`:
+For example, the following declaration *can't* be considered a type alias of :ada:`Float`:

 .. code-block:: ada